testmycode/tmc-sandbox/README.markdown

 Only one task may run per instance of this webservice.
 If it is busy, it responds with a HTTP 500 and a JSON object `{status: 'busy'}`.
 Multiple instances should be deployed to separate directories under separate URLs.
+They may, however, share the same rootfs image file.

 Authentication and encryption should be configured into the web server as usual.